Posting Jobs in 2016 and Getting Great Results

 - Does the job board you are using have the ability to connect with potential qualified talent without them having to search the site?
 OrlandoJobs.com allows users to set up “automatic job matches”.
 When employers post their jobs, an email is automatically sent to all qualified candidates that have asked for this service.
 Not only do you get the power of the niche.
 Central Florida employment website daily traffic, you also get your job hand delivered to potential candidates.

 - Employment Branding.
 You real estate on a job board is really a mini website extension for your company’s career website and you should treat it that way.
 The job boards that you select should allow you to brand your job postings and “home page” with pictures, videos and your social media accounts.
 Job seekers reading your job description can also learn about your company.
 Companies that brand properly get more qualified candidates for their open positions.
 Full Sail University brands their jobs very well.
-(Click to see example)
+(View any of their jobs for an example.)